jly017tech/WindowsServer/README.md

 <p>I download Windows 11 iso file from the official Microsoft website.
 I create a virtual machine name Windows Server 2025 and went through changing memory ram processor, iso file path file, size of gigabyte, number of cores, and Display setting.
 After creating the first virtual machine, the picture shows from above shows at the beginning of installation.
 I accept the agreement, select the Desktop Windows 2025, and create three different partitions.
+It took 2-3 minutes finishing installing Windows 2025 Desktop GUI.
+Once it finishes installation, the virutal machine reboots and shows a administrator and password page.
 </p>

 <h2>Server Manager </h2>